x-team/css-modules-crash-course/stages/03-just-like-js-modules/notes.md

 }
 ```

-## Adding new cards to the game

 ## Composing classes

 There are times when we want more than just a value, we want to import a group of styles.

-Traditional CSS already has this concept of "classes", and CSS Modules gives us an easy way to compose multiple classes together.
+Traditional CSS already has this concept of classes, and CSS Modules gives us an easy way to compose multiple classes together.

 ```
 .sharknado {